fab-jul/L3C-PyTorch/README.md

 another file for the dataloading, stored in _configs/dl_.
 An experiment is uniquely identified by the **log date**, which is just date and time (e.g. `0506_1107`).
-The config files are parsed with the [parser from `fjcommon`](https://github.com/fab-jul/fjcommon#configparserpy), which allow hiararchies of configs.
+The config files are parsed with the [parser from `fjcommon`](https://github.com/fab-jul/fjcommon#configparserpy), which allows hiararchies of configs.
 Additionally, there is `global_config.py`, to allow quick changes by passing additional parameters via the `-p` flag, which are then available _everywhere_ in the code, see below.
+ The config files plus the `global_config` flags specify _all_ parameters needed to train a network.

 When an experiment is started, a directory with all this information is created in the folder passed as `LOG_DIR_ROOT` to `train.py` (see `python train.py -h`).